 I have been struggling with trying to figure out what is wrong with my son for many years and I just want a diagnosis already.
 My son didn't talk until well after his third birthday.
 He started speech therapy and OT in our home at 2 1/2.
 The school took over at three and dropped the OT.
 I'm not really sure he ever needed the OT, but they were convinced that because he couldn't stack blocks, there was a problem.
-My son wanted his blocks lined up side by side and… read more
+My son wanted his blocks lined up side by side and had never tried to stack blocks… read more

 If your area has an autism center where your son could be diagnosed, I would highly recommend doing that.
 I would call the center 1st to see if you need a referral.
 Also check with your medical insurance about a referral.
 The evaluation process is rather intense.
 It takes a trained developmental psychologist to make such a diagnosis.
 But the process is well worth it.